qili531011-del/Building-Modeling/README.md

 #### Long Short-Term Memory Networks

-Long Short-Term Memory, LSTM, is a recurrent neural network architecture designed to capture long-term temporal dependencies.
+Long Short-Term Memory (LSTM) is a recurrent neural network architecture designed to capture long-term temporal dependencies.
 LSTM introduces memory cells and gating mechanisms to control the flow of information over time.
 This makes it suitable for modeling building thermal inertia, delayed HVAC effects, and the accumulated influence of disturbances.

 For building thermal dynamics, an LSTM model takes a sequence of historical input features as input: